 If you pay on time and have a good credit history with them, they usually will do this.
 Sometimes it does involve running a credit check, but if this means lowering your APR rate several points, why not?

 Don't forget to review your other bills each month, like your credit card statements, cell phone bill and cable bill.
 Have you ever paid a bill late and been charged a late fee?
 That's the worst!
 I recently forgot to pay my credit card and was charged a $25 late fee for paying a day late.
 That's a ridiculous amount to pay!
 I called my credit card company and they took it off my bill.
 If this happens to you – don't accept it.
 Always call and try to have it taken off.

 Potential Savings: depends on account balances.
 The savings could be small or big, depending on what you can negotiate!

-Bring a little more money in!
-Go thru your closets and list stuff on eBay or Craigslist.
+Bringing a little more money in can always boost your savings!
+Go through your closets and list stuff on eBay or Craigslist.
 I know you all have at least $50 to $100 sitting in your closet.
 If you put your mind to it, you may have the whole $500!
 If you need help with Ebay, I wrote a tutorial on how to sell and ship an item.